 Audible: Has a frequency range of 14.55-15 kHz.
-Similar to our standard profile, but optimized for implementations that have frequency range restrictions such as FM radio, broadcast TV, video, and audio streaming.
+Similar to our standard profile, but optimized for implementations that have frequency range restrictions such as FM radio, video, and audio streaming.

-Audible: Has a frequency range of 12.8-19.0 kHz.
+Inaudible: Has a frequency range of 18.0-19.2 kHz.
 This profile has been optimized to work best in live environments at close distances.

 Displays as an image, web link, video, etc. but needs the API to communicate to the server so it cannot be locally generated.
 However, content preloading allows applications to store content locally on a user’s device that is activated when the associated LISNR tone is heard by the device.

 LISNR®’s technology is built within a C-library base conveniently allowing adaptability across the connected world ecosystem.
 This library allows interoperability across all software applications from device operating systems to chip-level embedded systems.

 In order to decode the data present in the waveform, the audio is run through a software program.
-Our SDKs only recognize LISNR® audio that fall between the specified frequency range, filtering out the rest out.
+Our SDKs only recognize LISNR® audio that falls within the specified frequency range, filtering out the rest.